 This is the most tell-tale sign that your digital marketing efforts are not working.
 If your lead generation activity has fallen flat – or worse, declined – in recent months, then it’s probably time to reevaluate your digital marketing strategy.

 The team at Thomas Marketing Services can work with you to create a highly customized digital marketing campaign, tailored to your specific needs and goals.
-To discuss your options or learn more about the benefits of a multifaceted digital marketing strategy, contact us today.
-We’re on hand to answer any questions you may have.
+To discuss your options or learn more about the benefits of a multifaceted digital marketing strategy, we’re on hand to answer any questions you may have.